 Under Article 12 of the 2011 order a licence is not required in respect of activities carried out in the course of a fishing operation:

 Sediment analysis is an evidence requirement for dredging marine licence applications.
 The chemical testing which is carried out is dependent on the historical chemical analysis records for the location, the proposed activity and other environmental considerations.
 Before you apply for a licence, contact the MMO for their specific analysis requirements for chemical and physical determinands (something being tested for) and to agree a sampling plan.
 You may use existing analytical data on the physical and chemical properties of sediments during an application.
 The information must be reliable and collected within 3 calendar years of your valid marine licence application being received and accepted by MMO.
+See MMO Marine Licensing Guidance: sediment analysis and sample plans for more details.

 Most new buildings or major changes to existing buildings or to the local environment on land need consent, this is known as planning permission.
 Section 55 of the Town and Country Planning Act, 1990 defines what development is and hence whether planning permission is required.
 It is required for any development that falls within the Local Planning Authorities (LPA) jurisdiction, this is normally land above the mean low water (MLWM) but some LPAs boundaries do go out across rivers and estuaries; you may therefore need planning permission for works within a river or estuary, contact your LPA for advice.
 The LPA is responsible for deciding whether a development should go ahead; use the Solent Forum Directory to find your relevant LPA.